Complaints, Allegations or Serious Concerns about Standards of Care in Relation to Foster Carers or Members of their Household

 In the preparation of this chapter, discussions have taken place with foster carers who have been involved in allegations made against them and their families.
 Reference was also made to the Fostering Network guidance in relation to Managing Allegations (2006).
 In addition to this, the DfE document 'Getting the Best from Complaints' has been referred to.
 The chapter has been revised to take account of the Fostering Services (England) Regulations 2011, Associated Guidance and National Minimum Standards for Fostering 2011.

 This chapter covers complaints or allegations, concerning child care matters, made against foster carers.
-Adherence is to be paid to the statutory guidance in Working Together and the procedure of the Oxfordshire Safeguarding Children Board, Allegations against Staff, Carers and Volunteers Procedure.
+Adherence is to be paid to the statutory guidance in Working Together to Safeguard Children and the procedure of the Oxfordshire Safeguarding Children Board, Allegations against Staff, Carers and Volunteers Procedure.
 Reference should also be made to the Fostering Standards, Regulations and statutory guidance for fostering (2011) and the DFES leaflet, Protecting Children: Supporting Foster Carers, providing foster carers with advice on what to expect in the event of an allegation or other serious concern.

 All allegations against foster carers must be taken seriously.
 The high standards of care expected of foster carers imply that many allegations or complaints will need investigation.
 However, not all will involve Significant Harm and thus they will not all constitute allegations of child abuse as defined in Working Together to Safeguard Children.